Physical Therapy, D.P.T.

 - Following notification of probation and before the start of the next semester, the student will be counseled by their faculty advisor or the APSC.
 During this initial counseling session, the student will be advised of his/her deficiencies and the requirements for removing the deficiencies by the end of the following semester.

-- The SOPT Chairperson may either accept or overturn all recommendations by the APSC, and will subsequently inform the student of the final recommendation to the Dean of the Graduate College.
+- The SOPT Chairperson may either accept or overturn all recommendations by the APSC, and will subsequently inform the student of the final recommendation to the dean of the College of Health Professions.

-- The Dean of the Graduate College makes the final decision regarding academic dismissal.
+- The dean of the College of Health Professions makes the final decision regarding academic dismissal.

-- If the student disagrees with the SOPT Chairperson’s decision, the student may appeal the decision in writing to the Dean of the Graduate College within 3 university business days after notification of dismissal.
+- If the student disagrees with the SOPT Chairperson’s decision, the student may appeal the decision in writing to the dean of the College of Health Professions within 3 university business days after notification of dismissal.

 - In the event a student is placed on probation in the final fall semester (DPT semester 8) and it is mathematically unable to achieve a 3.0 GPA, the student will not be permitted to attend the intermediate internship (PT 792 Clinical Internship II) and referred to the APSC for review and to make a recommendation to the SOPT Chairperson.